how to spot manipulation in a relationship

 If you would like to find out more on boundary setting, I recently did a webinar on how to set and maintain boundaries which you can check out right here.

-If you think you’ve been tolerating emotional and mental abuse for far too long and it’s time to rid yourself of the negativity and attract in the relationships you deserve then head on over and fill out the application for my spiritual mentorship program to see if it will serve your needs for reclaiming your power in life and love.
+If you think you’ve been tolerating emotional and mental abuse for far too long and it’s time to rid yourself of the negativity and attract in the relationships you deserve then head on over and book a one-on-one session with me so I can walk you individually through reclaiming your power in life and love.